CATEM1NAL/APyday-2/README.md

 PAYDAY 2 in the late-game.
 Turning the game into a roguelite also provides a solution to the number one problem: what's the goal?

 ## So what *is* the goal?
-Beat X amount of heists in a row without failing.
+Beat X heists in a row without failing.
 The heists are grouped into tiers that loosely follow heist complexity/story progress, so later heists tend to be heists that are grander in scale or concept than those that come before.
 Jewelry Store and Ukrainian Job are only valid in the 1st of 6 heist tiers for example.